harrisonglotz/nrhp/README.md

 ```
 $ python3 search_nrhp.py
 ```
-In it's current form, the query script will return all listings in a given locality and give the user an option to access the address/location and external link for further research.
+In it's current form, the query script will return all listings in a given locality (sorted alphabetically) and give the user an option to access the address/location and external link for further research.

 ```
 $ python3 search_nrhp.py